 6. Lucky fruit for fullness and wealth

-Any fruit eaten over Chinese New Year should be golden coloured and round if you want to higher your chances of good luck and better wealth in the new year.
+Any fruit eaten over Lunar New Year should be golden coloured and round if you want to increase your chances of good luck and better wealth in the new year.
 Bright oranges and tangerines are perfect to have piled up on the table.

 7. Nian gao – glutinous rice cake for higher income and career success